openstack-archive/tripleo-docs/deploy-guide/source/features/routed_spine_leaf_network.rst

   #############################################################################
   - name: Controller
     description: |
-      Controller role that has all the controler services loaded and handles Database, Messaging and Network functions.
+      Controller role that has all the controller services loaded and handles Database, Messaging and Network functions.
     CountDefault: 1
     tags: